 - A list of expenses with associated receipts.

 - Project must be completed within the 2019-2020 school year.

 - Project will follow organic production and handling standards from the National Organic Program.

-- Grant recipients will be announced online on July 15, 2016.
+- Grant recipients will be announced online in July 2019.

 Look at Agriculture...
 Organically! grants up to $1,000 each are awarded to 20 educators.
 A significant percentage of grant funding will go to teachers in school districts with 50 percent or more students enrolled in the free and reduced lunch program.

 - Have students set up and operate a compost system for the class.
 Have students learn how composting is a natural way to add nutrients that make healthy soil.

 - Grow an organic pizza garden.
 Have students plant and harvest vegetables to make an organic pizza.

 - Create a worm bin and raise worms with the students.
 Lessons around soil care and healthy soil biology.